 Letting go of what no longer serves us is an act of self-care.

 Decluttering reduces distractions, allowing us to focus on our highest priorities.
-While I know that not everyone is a fan of Marie Kondo, I’ve found a great deal of value in a number of her ideas.
+While I know that not everyone is a fan of Marie Kondo, author of The Life-Changing Magic of Tidying Up (Amazon Associate Link), I’ve found a great deal of value in her ideas.
 Asking myself the simple question “Does this spark joy?” has been a wonderful tool for helping me learn to let go.

 After all, letting go also opens our hearts to giving.
 What no longer serves me may very well serve someone else.